Degenerate Complex Monge Ampere Equation Part I: Schauder Estimates

 \section{Schauder Estimates}

-Shcauder estimate as an essential tool in the proof of regularity of the solutions by using continuity method has been developped for cone metrics by S.Donaldson (\cite{d}) in order to prove the existence of K\"ahler -Einstein metrics for Fano manifolds.
-More precisely given a smooth anticanonical divisor $D$ in a complex Fano manifold $X$ in order to study the existence of smooth K\"ahler-Einstein metrics on $X$ Donaldson first studies K\"ahler metrics with cone singularities of cone angle $2\pi \beta$ transverse to $D$, where $0<\beta <1$ , and then he takes the limit when $\beta$ tens to $1$.
-Here we first restate and prove the Shauder estimate for the case where the angle $\beta$ is bigger than $1$.
-The results are expresssed in more computational language.
+Shcauder estimate as an essential tool in the proof of regularity of the solutions through continuity method has been developed for cone metrics by S.Donaldson (\cite{d}) in order to prove the existence of K\"ahler -Einstein metrics for Fano manifolds.
+More precisely given a smooth anticanonical divisor $D$ in a complex Fano manifold $X$, in order to study the existence of smooth K\"ahler-Einstein metrics on $X$, Donaldson first studies K\"ahler metrics with cone singularities of cone angle $2\pi \beta$ transverse to $D$, where $0<\beta <1$ , and then he takes the limit when $\beta$ tends to $1$.
+Meanwhile the Schauder estimate provided by (\cite{d}) is not appropriate in our case.
+First of all the degenerate K\"ahler metric we are considering correspond to cone metrics with $\beta>1$.
+In addition the type of third order estimates we have derived in section (\ref{III}) must be taken into account for exploring the Shauder type inequality that is expected.

+Here we apply the method in (\cite{d}) to formulate and prove the Shauder estimate for the case where the angle $\beta$ is bigger than $1$.